QualiChain/consortium/README.md

 * Copy the Account number and the Private Key (without the initial `0x`) respectively to lines 5 and 6 of file ``consortiumScript.js``.
 * Run ``npm start``
 * The new HEI appears in the "Pending HEI registrations" form.
 Now you can vote on the registration of a new HEI by clicking on it.
 * Since the threshold value is 2 by default, a positive vote will make this poll successful.

-If you open the application again you will see the admission of the HEI is no longer pending.
+4. The last form of the Consortium Application allows checking if a HEI is part of the consortium.
+Insert there the address of the new HEI in the format "did:ethr:{address of the new HEI's account}", hit Submit and check if that is true.
+Notice that the new HEI is registered in a smart contract in the blockchain, so if you are too fast this may not have happened yet.

 ### Testing (Cancel HEI)
 1. Remove a HEI of the Consortium in the "Cancel HEI" form.
 Test this functionality by opening the ``accounts.txt`` file and choosing one of the HEI accounts to remove from the consortium.